brotatotes/bht-automation/bht gen 3/Colossians/Chapter 3/Colossians 3 6 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 15:20:08
+- Timestamp: 12-25-2023 19:34:00
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 83
+- BHT Word Count: 75
-- BHT Commentary Usage: 37.93%
+- BHT Commentary Usage: 35.29%
-- BHT Quality Score: 1.9771729050421087
+- BHT Quality Score: 2.172993036156094
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (58):
+- ChatGPT injected words (51):
-	['a', 'abstain', 'administered', 'all', 'already', 'amounts', 'and', 'anger', 'are', 'arouses', 'as', 'brings', 'certainty', 'coming', 'covetousness', 'crucial', 'denotes', 'deterrent', 'displeasure', 'encompassing', 'especial', 'events', 'for', 'from', 'future', 'god', 'his', 'idolatry', 'indifference', 'is', 'it', 'judgments', 'matters', 'mortify', 'negates', 'not', 'of', 'other', 'present', 'reminder', 's', 'seriously', 'sin', 'sinning', 'sins', 'such', 'taking', 'tense', 'the', 'them', 'therefore', 'they', 'to', 'upon', 'which', 'wicked', 'witnessing', 'wrath']
+	['and', 'anger', 'be', 'beholding', 'brings', 'by', 'certainty', 'children', 'comes', 'covetousness', 'destruction', 'deterred', 'disobedience', 'disobey', 'down', 'emphasizes', 'especial', 'excluded', 'fearing', 'flesh', 'from', 'god', 'gospel', 'his', 'idolatry', 'is', 'law', 'let', 'lightly', 'negation', 'not', 'of', 'paul', 'present', 'punishment', 'reprobate', 's', 'should', 'sinning', 'sins', 'that', 'the', 'these', 'those', 'threatenings', 'upon', 'us', 'view', 'we', 'who', 'wrath']
-- ChatGPT injected words (significant words only) (36):
+- ChatGPT injected words (significant words only) (33):
-	['abstain', 'administered', 'amounts', 'anger', 'arouses', 'brings', 'certainty', 'coming', 'covetousness', 'crucial', 'denotes', 'deterrent', 'displeasure', 'encompassing', 'especial', 'events', 'future', 'god', 'idolatry', 'indifference', 'judgments', 'matters', 'mortify', 'negates', 'present', 'reminder', 's', 'seriously', 'sin', 'sinning', 'sins', 'taking', 'tense', 'wicked', 'witnessing', 'wrath']
+	['anger', 'beholding', 'brings', 'certainty', 'children', 'comes', 'covetousness', 'destruction', 'deterred', 'disobedience', 'disobey', 'emphasizes', 'especial', 'excluded', 'fearing', 'flesh', 'god', 'gospel', 'idolatry', 'law', 'let', 'lightly', 'negation', 'paul', 'present', 'punishment', 'reprobate', 's', 'sinning', 'sins', 'threatenings', 'view', 'wrath']

 ### Logs
-- Attempt 1 BHT: Covetousness, which amounts to idolatry, is a sin that negates God and invokes His anger.
-Paul warns the Colossians of the consequences of covetousness, as the wrath of God comes upon those who engage in this sin.
-This wrath is certain and will be fully manifested on the day of judgment.
-It is better for us to witness God's wrath upon the wicked as a deterrent to sinning, rather than experiencing it ourselves.
-This serves as a reminder that God has already shown His displeasure and administered judgments for sin.
-Therefore, we must mortify and abstain from covetousness and other sins, as these are not matters of indifference but worthy of serious consideration.
+- Attempt 1 BHT: Covetousness, which amounts to idolatry, is the all-comprehending and crowning sin that negates God and brings down His especial anger.
+The wrath of God comes upon the children of disobedience, both those who disobey the law of God and the Gospel of Christ.
+We should not view these sins of the flesh as matters of indifference, for Paul emphasizes that the wrath of God is certain and that present punishment is not necessarily excluded.
+Let us be deterred from sinning by beholding God's wrath upon the reprobate and fearing the threatenings of wrath and destruction.
-- 🔄 Colossians 3:6 (attempt 1, 114 words, 47.37% quotes quality score: 1.9224392673289992, V2 normalized quality score: 55.26, commentator tiers 1-3: 31.33%, 26.58%, 42.09%)
+- 🔄 Colossians 3:6 (attempt 1, 97 words, 37.5% quotes quality score: 2.151781901349942, V2 normalized quality score: 62.89, commentator tiers 1-3: 32.08%, 26.4%, 41.52%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: Covetousness, which amounts to idolatry and brings God's especial anger, warns the Colossians of the consequences of this sin.
-The wrath of God comes upon those who engage in covetousness, as evidenced by the judgments He has already administered.
-It is important for us to witness His wrath upon the wicked as a deterrent to sinning.
-Therefore, we must mortify and abstain from covetousness and other sins, as these are not matters of indifference.
+- Attempt 2 BHT: Covetousness, idolatry, the negation of God, brings down His especial anger.
+The wrath of God comes upon the children of disobedience, those who disobey God's law and Gospel.
+We should not view these sins of the flesh lightly; Paul emphasizes the certainty of God's wrath and that present punishment is not excluded.
+Let us be deterred from sinning by beholding God's wrath upon the reprobate, fearing His threatenings of wrath and destruction.
-- 🔄 Colossians 3:6 (attempt 2, 75 words, 50.88% quotes quality score: 1.95939978066456, V2 normalized quality score: 56.49, commentator tiers 1-3: 32.35%, 24.59%, 43.06%)
+- 🔄 Colossians 3:6 (attempt 2, 75 words, 35.29% quotes quality score: 2.172993036156094, V2 normalized quality score: 63.59, commentator tiers 1-3: 31.63%, 26.21%, 42.15%)
-	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: Covetousness, which amounts to idolatry and brings down God's especial anger, warns against its consequences.
-The wrath of God comes upon those who engage in covetousness, as seen in His judgments already administered.
-Witnessing His wrath upon the wicked serves as a deterrence from sinning.
-Therefore, it is crucial to mortify and abstain from covetousness and other sins, recognizing that they hold significant weight and are not matters to take lightly.
-- 🔄 Colossians 3:6 (attempt 3, 72 words, 45.61% quotes quality score: 1.9169500925515548, V2 normalized quality score: 55.08, commentator tiers 1-3: 31.81%, 24.93%, 43.26%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Covetousness, which amounts to idolatry, is the crowning sin that negates God and triggers His anger.
-Paul warns of the consequences, as the wrath of God comes upon those who covet.
-This wrath is certain and will be fully manifested on the day of judgment.
-Witnessing God's wrath upon the wicked serves as a deterrent to sinning, as He has already shown His displeasure and judgments for sin.
-Therefore, we must mortify and abstain from covetousness and other sins, for they are not matters of indifference but worthy of serious consideration.
+- Attempt 3 BHT: Covetousness, the all-comprehending and crowning sin, negates God and brings down His anger.
+The wrath of God comes upon the disobedient children.
+We should not view these sins lightly; Paul emphasizes the certainty of God's wrath and that present punishment is not excluded.
+Let us be deterred from sinning, fearing God's wrath and destruction, as we witness His punishment upon the reprobate.
-- 🔄 Colossians 3:6 (attempt 4, 92 words, 46.27% quotes quality score: 1.9688639377658204, V2 normalized quality score: 56.81, commentator tiers 1-3: 32.0%, 26.86%, 41.14%)
+- 🔄 Colossians 3:6 (attempt 3, 65 words, 36.96% quotes quality score: 2.1683911156815325, V2 normalized quality score: 63.44, commentator tiers 1-3: 31.01%, 26.24%, 42.75%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Covetousness, which amounts to idolatry, brings God's wrath.
-The all-encompassing sin negates God and arouses His especial anger.
-The present tense denotes the certainty of future events, such as the coming wrath of God.
-Witnessing His wrath upon the wicked is a deterrent to sinning and a reminder of God's displeasure and judgments already administered for sin.
-Therefore, it is crucial to mortify and abstain from covetousness and other sins, taking them seriously as they are not matters of indifference.
+- Attempt 4 BHT: Covetousness, which amounts to idolatry, is the all-comprehending and crowning sin that negates God.
+It brings down His especial anger and the wrath of God.
+The present tense in cometh the wrath of God signifies the certainty of the future event, as in Matthew 17:11 and John 4:21.
+Paul emphasizes the seriousness of these sins of the flesh, as they incur the wrath of God.
+Let us learn from the punishment of the reprobate and fear the threatenings of God's wrath and destruction, detesting and avoiding such sins.
-- 🔄 Colossians 3:6 (attempt 5, 83 words, 37.93% quotes quality score: 1.9771729050421087, V2 normalized quality score: 57.08, commentator tiers 1-3: 35.74%, 25.27%, 38.99%)
+- 🔄 Colossians 3:6 (attempt 4, 88 words, 32.73% quotes quality score: 2.1577019656047325, V2 normalized quality score: 63.08, commentator tiers 1-3: 33.69%, 28.17%, 38.14%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: Covetousness, the all-comprehending and crowning sin, negates God and brings down His anger.
+The wrath of God comes upon the disobedient children.
+Paul emphasizes the seriousness of these sins, as they bring forth the wrath of God.
+Let us fear God's wrath and destruction, learning from the punishment of the reprobate.
+- 🔄 Colossians 3:6 (attempt 5, 53 words, 32.43% quotes quality score: 2.164844413525988, V2 normalized quality score: 63.32, commentator tiers 1-3: 30.64%, 27.69%, 41.68%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Colossians 3:6 bht prompt v0.8 (83 words, 37.93% quotes)
+- ✅ Colossians 3:6 bht prompt v0.8 (75 words, 35.29% quotes)
-- quality score: 1.9771729050421087, V2 normalized quality score: 57.08, commentator tiers 1-3: 35.74%, 25.27%, 38.99%)
+- quality score: 2.172993036156094, V2 normalized quality score: 63.59, commentator tiers 1-3: 31.63%, 26.21%, 42.15%)